Bible Black (song)

 "Bible Black" is a song by British-American heavy metal band Heaven & Hell from their 2009 album, The Devil You Know.
 It was released on March 20, 2009, on WAXQ.

 Premise

 According to singer Ronnie James Dio, the song is about a man who is addicted to the Bible Black, a darkly twisted version of the Holy Bible, which ultimately corrupts and destroys him.

 Music video

 A music video for the song was made and premiered on VH1 Classic as the first video of Metal Mania.
 It came on right after the season 2 finale of That Metal Show, which Ronnie James Dio and Geezer Butler of Heaven & Hell were guests on.
 The video is in animation and features the band via shadows.
 The premise of the video is an angel in Heaven picks up a black book (a'la the song "Bible Black").
-When he opens it, it sends him down to Hell.
+When he opens it, it sends him down to Hell and he loses his wings and halo in the process.
+The angel tries to escape by climbing a demonic tower, but when he makes it to the top, he is rejected by God and transforms into a devil.